mozilla-b2g/gaia-automation/README.md

 We're excited to help everyone improve FxOS quality and maintainability!
 Our team is  _very_ small right now, but we want to provide mentorship and guidance to FxOS developers (especially those motivated to contribute to build and test issues) who approach us respectfully.
-You know, more honey, less vinegar :).